shania-codes/kirin/README.md

 - Actually play music files

 ### Planned Features
-- Modify metadata of those files (to change genre and other song details)
 - Add tags to songs
 - Add all songs with a certain tag to queue (aka create playlists)
 - Add all songs with multiple tags to queue (songs with tag1 AND tag2 only)